 Drop Box Applications: Consular sections across India are now accepting drop box applications for renewals of all nonimmigrant visa categories at Visa Application Centers across India.
 We strongly recommend that those who are eligible to utilize the drop box program do so.
-Please visit our website to determine whether you are eligible for drop box processing.
-For H, L, and J categories subject to Presidential Proclamation 10052, applicants must also qualify for an exception to the proclamation.
+Please visit our website to determine whether you are eligible for drop box processing and to schedule an appointment for document drop-off.
 A list of drop-off locations is available on our website.